dcastil/tailwind-merge/docs/when-and-how-to-use-it.md

 ### Adding props that toggle internal styles

 This is the goold-old way of styling components and is also probably your default.
-E.g. think of a variant prop that toggles between a primary and a secondary styles of a button.
-The `variant` prop is already toggling between internal styles of the component.
+E.g. think of a variant prop that toggles between primary and secondary styles of a button.
+The `variant` prop is already toggling between internal styles of the component and you can use the same pattern to define any number of styling use cases to a component.
 If you have a one-off use case to give the button a full width, you can add a `isFullWidth` prop to the button component which toggles the `w-full` class internally.

 ```jsx
 // React components with JSX syntax used in this example